California’s Leadership Once Again in Spotlight

 The NRDC/UCS analysis also projects that consumers will save more than $50 billion due to savings at the gas pump that will result from the fuel efficiency improvements required by the new standards.

-Alt pointed out that just as important as the standards themselves is the story of how they came to be.
-Long before the Obama administration took office, California and 13 other states were developing and implementing their own state-level clean car standards, and Environment America’s federation of state-based-groups worked alongside local decision makers and other public interest and environmental advocacy organizations across the country to help make them a reality.
+Del Chiaro pointed out that just as important as the standards themselves is the story of how they came to be.
+Long before the Obama administration took office, California and 13 other states were developing and implementing their own state-level clean car standards.
 Beyond charting a path for pollution reductions for those states, these standards also pushed automakers to begin developing the cleaner cars that we see on the road today.
 That paved the way for the Obama administration to first set the first-ever federal carbon pollution standards for vehicles in model years 2012-2016, followed by today’s standards for model years 2017-2025.

-“Without the leadership of the states that adopted state-level standards, we likely wouldn’t have any federal standards to celebrate today,” said Alt.
-“Those states should take pride in knowing that the Obama administration is following their lead in getting cleaner cars on the road.”
+“Without the leadership of California and the other leading states that adopted state-level standards, we likely wouldn’t have any federal standards to celebrate today,” said Del Chiaro.
+“California should take pride in knowing that the Obama administration is following our lead in getting cleaner cars on the road.”